Mallard Duck (Anas platyrhynchos)

 The Mallard or wild duck (Anas platyrhynchos) is a dabbling duck which breeds throughout the temperate and subtropical Americas, Europe, Asia, and North Africa, and has been introduced to New Zealand and Australia.
 The male birds have a bright green head, while the female's is light brown.
 The Mallard lives in wetlands, eats water plants, and is gregarious.
 It is also migratory.
 The Mallard is the ancestor of all domestic ducks, and can interbreed with other species of genus Anas.

-This photo of a non-captive bird was taken at the Phoenix Zoo on March 12, 2011.
+This photo of a non-captive bird was taken at Phoenix, Arizona on March 12, 2011.